 Arnis Boosts Fil-Am’s Sense of Pride – by Volt Contreras for The Philippine Daily Inquirer Newspaper Interviews Guro Arnold Noche, October 4, 2006

 Arnold A. Noche is one of the remaining survivors of Lameco SOG under the late Punong Guro Edgar G. Sulite of Lameco Eskrima International and is also a co-founder and instructor of Kapisanang Mandirigma.
 He made a recent visit to the Philippines to attend the 3rd World FMA Festival and Bakbakan International Invitational Tournament.
 Kali Klub, a project of Kapisanang Mandirigma, has received numerous awards and commendations from the City of Los Angeles, City of Walnut and State of California since the inception of the program in 1999.
 The Philippine Daily Inquirer is undeniably the country's most widely read and circulated newspaper.
 With over 2.7 million nationwide readers daily, it enjoys a market share of over 50% and tops the readership surveys.
 Not only is it the most read among all sectors and ages, it is also the country's most trusted source of hard-hitting news and countless expos's.
 Distinguished by award-giving bodies like the Catholic Mass Media Awards, Jaime Ongpin Awards for Investigative Journalism and Anvil Awards, it is the Philippines' most awarded broadsheet with over 200 awards and citations.
 Arnis Boosts Fil-Am’s Sense of Pride By Volt Contreras Philippine Daily Inquirer Published on Page A1 of the October 4, 2006 issue of the Philippine Daily Inquirer.
 CROSSING land bridges that once linked the Philippine archipelago to the Asian mainland, ancient fighters introduced to Filipinos a form of martial arts believed to have come from India and now called kali, eskrima and arnis de mano.
 Yes, those rattan canes - and the graceful moves that make them lethal - are that old, according to generally held notions as to the origins of the Pinoy warrior art.
 With a deep sense of history, a Filipino-American based in California since the late '60s considers his mastery of kali (considered the pre-Spanish name for arnis or eskrima) as a bridge to the country of his birth - and hopes that more Fil-Am’s would join him in paying ambidextrous homage to their shared cultural roots.
 Arnold Noche has been taking time from his business each week, driving up to 48 kilometers from his home in the Gardena suburb, to conduct two-hour training sessions for kali enthusiasts of all ages at Filipino community centers in Los Angeles.
 "There's something about a stick in the hand that is very Filipino", noted Noche Noche and other "backyard" eskrimadors started the Kali Klub project in 1999 and have since taught an average of 250 students a year, around 90 percent of them Fil-Am’s aged 5 to over 40.
 Kali Klub sa FilAm ARTS Since 2004, Kali Klub has been conducting classes in partnership with FilAm Arts (Association for the Advancement of Filipino American Arts & Culture), a nonprofit, multidisciplinary arts organization located on N. Vermont Avenue in LA.
 Dealing with Confusion "I could have taught my (Fil-Am) students something else to help them deal with whatever confusion they may have about their cultural identity.
 But I am an eskrimador, and this is my way of helping them understand the complexities of being a Fil-Am," Noche said.
 His family moved to the States when he was only 2 years old.
 At age 8 he began studying karate and, at age 12, picked up his first kali sticks - henceforth earning bruises and scars in a discipline that would "control my life."
 At 40, Noche runs his own management consultancy and multimedia firm ATF1898 - a proud reference to the year Filipinos declared their independence from Spain.
 But in a recent Inquirer interview in Manila, he said he would rather be counted as a member of the "Filipino warrior class."
 He was referring to the disciples of an ancient art that had been in progression long before foreign powers reached Philippine soil.
 Employing real swords or knives in its original form, kali survived by being "secretly practiced" during colonial times when Filipinos were prohibited from carrying weapons.
 "It has been handed down from one generation to another, and has eventually made its way around the world.
 Now it is not only practiced by thousands of martial artists but also favored by elite military and law enforcement groups," Noche said.
 Action Flicks Further proof of its global appeal, he noted, is the growing number of Hollywood action flicks that feature kali movements in their fight sequences.
 Matt Damon, for example, in an interview on the hand-to-hand combat style of his "Jason Bourne" character, pronounced it as "kay-lee," he said.
 Vin Diesel had also acknowledged training in kali for his sci-fi flick, "The Chronicles of Riddick."
 "Mission Impossible 3" and "Lara Croft Tomb Raider: The Cradle of Life" featured brief fight scenes with the lead stars Tom Cruise and Angelina Jolie, respectively, "using Filipino fighting sticks," Noche said.
-And Noche has this to say about Star Wars" Yoda: "My impression was that his moves (with the dazzling light … [Read more...]
+And Noche has this to say about Star Wars" Yoda: "My impression was that his moves (with the dazzling light saber) were … [Read more...]

 Majapahit Empire, 1293 – 1500.